pedroAkiraDanno/C2/memory_malloc/README.md

-# Create Large File in C
+# Create a consume Large Memory in C

-Program to Create a Consume a Large Memory in the System in C
+Program to Create a Consume Large Memory in the System in C

 **obs:.**
-	Will create a file with 11G
+	Will create a Memory with 3 GB
-	Time to finish about 4 minutes